lukecav/gravityformsrestapi/README.md

 ### WordPress Cookie Authentication Nonce

+The "gf_api" nonce is no longer supported.
+Use the WordPress cookie authentication provided by the WP API instead.
 Create the nonce using wp_create_nonce( 'wp_rest' ) and send it in the _wpnonce data parameter (either POST data or in the query for GET requests), or via the X-WP-Nonce header.

 ### Form Submissions

 The Form Submissions endpoint now accepts application/json, application/x-www-form-urlencoded and multipart/form-data content types.
+With the introduction of support for multipart/form-data now files can be sent to single file upload fields.

 Request values should be sent all together instead of in separate elements for input_values, field_values, target_page and source_page.